The influence of spin in black hole triplets: Discussion and Conclusion

+In Set Two, we have found that while there is not a significant effect of spin on some parameters like the fraction of mergers, the lifetimes of these systems may have been affected, particularly for intermediate mass black holes in the range 10$^{4}$ M$_{\odot}$-10$^{5}$ M$_{\odot}$.

+We have also found that certain effects are more visible in the non-hierarchical triangles than in the hierarchical triangles like the motion of the orbital elements $\omega$, the argument of periapsis, and $\Omega$, the longitude of ascending node, owing to the chaotic tendencies of the non-hierarchical configurations.
+The inclusion of spin which is not perpendicular to the orbital plane leads to 3D motion.
+This is of course, constrained to the distance unit of 1 parsec (206265 AU), which in larger mass cases, becomes more theoretical.

-The lifetimes of the systems show some effect of added spin on the systems.
-At the intermediary mass range of $\approx$10$^{4}$ M$_{\odot}$ - 10$^{7}$ M$_{\odot}$, there is a potential increase in lifetimes due to the rotation of M$_1$. \citet{karttunen} showed that when initial velocities, were kept to zero, the motion was restricted to the plane.
-They derived statistical distributions from numerical orbital calculations of the binary energy within a triple system for both the three-dimensional case and the planar case.
+\citet{karttunen} showed that when initial velocities were kept to zero, the motion of triplets was restricted to the plane.
+They derived statistical distributions from numerical orbital calculations of the binary energy within a triplet system for both the three-dimensional case and the planar case.
 They found that for each case the distributions were different statistically which could then affect, close encounters and lifetimes.
 Here, from our results (Figures \ref{fig:allmaxz}), this is corroborated as the inclusion of spin of one of the black holes results in three dimensional motion.
 This of course, makes the systems more complex and their behaviour even more chaotic and unpredictable.

 In the real astrophysical context, the effect of spin in binary systems have been studied extensively. \citet{Stella2009} looked at compact object binary systems and the astrophysical environments around these compact systems.
 The surrounding accretion disks of black holes and neutron stars should be affected by the strong gravity and the LTE of these rotating bodies.
 These effects should be large and noticeable when looking at X-ray flares from the hot accretion disks.
 The LTE then could potentially be used to determine certain characteristics about host compact objects. \citet{Valtonen2010} have also studied in great detail the OJ287 system.
 They concluded that the spin of the primary SMBH of the OJ287 system must influence the orbit of the secondary black hole around it.
 Using this, they were able to estimate what the spin of the primary SMBH should be.
 They later observed the flares from this system and were able to conclude that the spin is 0.313 \citep{Valtonen2016}.